Unathi-Skosana/mathstralpix/README.md

 - Screen area selection using Flameshot
 - Text extraction using Mistral OCR
-- Automatic LaTeX detection and rendering
+- Automatic LaTeX detection and rendering using Matplotlib
 - Automatic clipboard copying of extracted text
 - Saves rendered LaTeX equations as PNG files
 - Desktop notifications for success and error states